+ When will development start?

 + Why are we not building an open range zoo?

-An open range zoo is currently not on the agenda.
 Our focus is to ensure that our urban zoo continues to provide a world-class experience for the people of Western Australia and visitors.

 Our Zoo is an urban oasis playing an important education role and place for many of us to escape and reconnect to nature.
 This has become even more important over the past year.